-The Farrukh Saif Foundation “FSF” was founded by Mr. Farrukh Harrison Saif in 2009.
-This organization was birthed with an ardent mission to lend a helping hand to the marginalized and sidelined minorities in Pakistan battered by religious discrimination, blasphemy laws, forced conversions, abductions, rape, bonded slavery etc. The prime focus remains on the liberation of the bonded laborers primarily toiling at the brick kilns in rural areas of Pakistan.
-In 2017, The Farrukh Saif Foundation was merged with US-based The Emergency Committee To Save the Persecuted and Enslaved.
+The Farrukh Saif Foundation (FSF) was founded by Mr. Farrukh Harrison Saif in 2009.
+This organization was established with a passionate mission to extend a helping hand to the marginalized and sidelined minorities in Pakistan who are battered by religious discrimination, blasphemy laws, forced conversions, abductions, rape, bonded slavery, and more.
+The primary focus remains on liberating bonded laborers primarily toiling at brick kilns in rural areas of Pakistan.
+In 2017, The Farrukh Saif Foundation merged with the US-based organization, The Emergency Committee To Save the Persecuted and Enslaved.

-In 2009, our teams were mobilized to help provide health care services to the Internally Displaced Persons (IDPs) in Khayber Pakhtoon Khawa (NWFP) for 6 straight weeks.
-Later, in 2010, during the catastrophe that occurred due to the flooding in Sindh and Punjab, FSF teams were able to reach the stranded victims.
-FSF teams worked day and night to help the victims.
+In 2009, our teams were mobilized to help provide healthcare services to the Internally Displaced Persons (IDPs) in Khyber Pakhtunkhwa (formerly NWFP) for six consecutive weeks.
+Later, in 2010, a catastrophe occurred due to flooding in Sindh and Punjab, and FSF teams were able to reach the stranded victims.
+FSF teams worked day and night to assist the victims.
 It’s worth mentioning that this was the largest water disaster in the history of Pakistan.

 In 2010, FSF started voicing concerns about the misuse of the notorious Blasphemy law in Pakistan.
-In this matter legal aid was provided to the victims of this controversial law.
-Since 2011, FSF has begun relocating the innocent victims of Blasphemy Laws to safe hideouts.
-In 2012 FSFwas able to rehabilitate the victims of Maharabadi Islamabad, where hundreds of Christians were displaced by radicals enforcing Blasphemy Laws.
+In this matter, legal aid was provided to the victims of this controversial law.
+Since 2011, FSF has been relocating innocent victims of Blasphemy Laws to safe hideouts.
+In 2012, FSF successfully rehabilitated the victims of Maharabadi Islamabad, where hundreds of Christians were displaced by radicals enforcing Blasphemy Laws.

-Furthermore, back in Pakistan while wrestling with the injustice hurled against the innocent vicitms of the blasphemy law several cases were successfully handled by the FSF team.
-In July,2015 FSF’s legal team was able to get a blasphemy accused Arif Yousaf acquitted and released from the jail.
-Arif Yousaf was arrested in 2013 over blasphemy charges and after two years of our team’s untiring struggle he was set free.
+Furthermore, in Pakistan, while contending with the injustice faced by innocent victims of the blasphemy law, the FSF successfully handled several cases.
+In July 2015, FSF’s legal team achieved the acquittal and release of Arif Yousaf, who had been accused of blasphemy.
+Arif Yousaf had been arrested in 2013 on blasphemy charges, and after two years of our team’s tireless efforts, he was finally set free.

-In Feb, 2018, after toilsome efforts of the FSF team another blasphemy accused Christian Usman Masih was released from the Jail.
-He was arrested in July 2016 over charges of blasphemy and our team labored for a period of one year and 8 months for his release and was successful to win him justice and freedom.
+In February 2018, following the relentless efforts of the FSF team, another Christian named Usman Masih, who had been accused of blasphemy, was released from jail.
+He had been arrested in July 2016 on charges of blasphemy, and our team worked tirelessly for a period of one year and eight months to secure his release.
+Eventually, we succeeded in obtaining justice for him and ensuring his freedom.